2060-io/organization/basic-rules.md

 #### Commit signature

 When commiting, you should always use your real name and GitHub associated e-mail address (set them in `user.name` and `user.email` git config settings).
-This is
+This is important to make sure that all your activity is properly tracked in your GitHub profile.

-Since we are usually contributing to Linux Foundation and other open source projects that require [Developer Certificace of Origin](https://developercertificate.org/), we encourage to sign-off every commit
+Since we are usually contributing to Linux Foundation and other open source projects that require [Developer Certificate of Origin](https://developercertificate.org/), we encourage to sign-off every commit

 > Note: To add DCO signature, simply add the `-s` option to git commit command or use `Commit Staged (Signed off)` in VS Code's Commit options).